Affiliate links on Android Authority may earn us a commission. Learn more.

 Your guide to all the YouTube services: YouTube Music, YouTube Premium, and more

 YouTube is easily the most well-known video platform on the web.
 Launched in 2005, and then acquired by Google in 2006 for over $1.6 billion, the video service began its life mostly as a web-based PC service, allowing anyone to upload their creations for everyone to see and watch.
-When smartphones started becoming popular by the end of the 2000s, followed by the rise of smart TVs, YouTube apps followed, and its popularity exploded.
-Google now says that over 1.9 billion users worldwide check out YouTube videos every month, and that over 70 percent of its video views come from mobile devices.
+When smartphones started becoming popular by the end of the 2000s, followed by the rise of smart TVs and mobile apps followed, and its popularity exploded.
+Google now says that over two billion users worldwide check out YouTube videos every month and that over 70 percent of its video views come from mobile devices.

-Of course there’s a lot more to YouTub than just its core service.
-Google has branded many products with the YouTube name including YouTube Music, YouTube Premium and YouTube TV.
+Of course, there’s a lot more to YouTube than just its core service.
+Google has branded many products with the brand name including YouTube Music, YouTube Premium, and YouTube TV.
 While they may share the same brand, they all have very different features.
 Here’s a look at all of the YouTube services that Google currently offers.